Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-Alternatively, one can consider the method of \cite{Bondell_2010} to ensure non-crossing for simultaneous quantile estimation (first part of \eqref{sample-decomposition}).
+Alternatively, the method of \cite{Bondell_2010} ensures non-crossing for simultaneous quantile estimation (first part of \eqref{sample-decomposition}).
 Let $\boldsymbol{C} \subset \mathbb{R}^m$, be a closed convex polytope, represented as the convex hull of $n$ points in $m$-dimensions.
-Recall that $\boldsymbol{v}=(D, \boldsymbol{X})^T$.
-Suppose one is interested in ensuring that the quantile curves do not cross for all values of the covariate $\boldsymbol{v}\in \boldsymbol{C}$.
-For estimating quantiles at probability levels $\tau_1<,\ldots,<\tau_u$, \cite{Bondell_2010} use a simple and computationally efficient procedure to estimate non-crossing quantiles using a version of constrained optimization.
-The method implements a constrained version of the linear quantile regression to obtain non-crossing estimates of the conditional quantiles for all values of the covariate $\boldsymbol{v}\in \boldsymbol{C}$.
+Recall that $\boldsymbol{v}=(D, \boldsymbol{x})$ and $\boldsymbol{w}=(1, \boldsymbol{v})^T$, and we are interested in ensuring that the quantile curves do not cross for all values of the covariate $\boldsymbol{v}\in \boldsymbol{C}$.
+For estimating multiple quantiles at probability levels $\tau_1<,\ldots,<\tau_u$, \cite{Bondell_2010} devised a simple and computationally efficient procedure using a version of constrained optimization that gureentees non-crossing of the estimated quantiles for all values of the covariate $\boldsymbol{v}\in \boldsymbol{C}$.
 This goal is achieved by imposing appropriate dominance in every consecutive pair of quantile regression planes.
-Specifically, the constrained quantile regression problem becomes estimation of regression parameters through
+Under this setup, the parameters associated with the quantile function are estimated by solving the following optimization problem: